isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1222.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+VRcollab LITE - LICENSE ONLY

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Building & Construction for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+3D Modelling, Immersive Visualisation & Analysis

 ### Contact Information
-Company Name:VRCOLLAB PTE.
-LTD. <br>Web URL: https://vrcollab.com/lite/ <br>Contact Hotline: +6591008417 <br>Contact Email: INFO@VRCOLLAB.COM <br>
+3900

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.